Vaccine Guide: Here’s how to make a COVID-19 vaccine appointment

 - The Edgerton Hospital and Milton clinic teams are contacting eligible patients through the MyChart sign up.
 You can also be added to the COVID-19 vaccination waiting list.

 - Fort HealthCare

 - Fort HealthCare is administering COVID-19 vaccines to those who are eligible.
 To sign up for a scheduling waitlist, click HERE or call 920-648-7696.

 - Gundersen Health

-- Appointments can be made by patients through MyChart or scheduled online at 608-775-6829 also be made at Gundersen Moundview for upcoming community vaccine clinics or at Friendship Clinic by calling (608) 339-3331 or online for registered MyChart users.
+- Appointments can also be made at Gundersen Moundview for upcoming community vaccine clinics or at Friendship Clinic by calling (608) 339-3331 or online for registered MyChart users.

 - Prairie Ridge Health

-- Prairie Ridge Health is scheduling COVID-19 Vaccine appointments over the phone.
+- Prairie Ridge Health is scheduling COVID-19 Vaccines directly rather than using a waiting list.
 You can call 920-623-1415 to schedule an appointment.
-For more information, click HERE.
+For more information, click here.

 - Richland Hospital

 - Patients and community members can sign up to make an appointment at Richland Hospital to add your name to the waitlist.
 Click here for more info.